cytomine/cytomine/docs/README.md

 npm run dev
 ```

-The website is available at <http://localhost:8080>
+The website will be available at <http://localhost:8080>

 ## Generate the documentation